gmunova/gmunova/README.md

 - 🔭 I’m currently working on Blender.
 - 🌱 I’m currently learning Python coding.
-- 👯 I’m looking to collaborate on a 3d Render.
+- 👯 I’m looking to collaborate on a 3d render.
 - 🤔 I’m looking for help with JS programming.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [Twitter] (https://twitter.com/gmunova)